tnebooks/12th-zoology/content.en/zoology/applications-of-biotechnology/_index.md

 or deliberately for the purpose of war may be developed that could cause epidemics or environmental catastrophies.
 Although many are concerned about the possible risk of genetic engineering, the risks are in fact slight and the potential benefits are substantial.

+## Regulations in Biotechnology

-**10.9 Regulations in Biotechnology** Regulations apply to the production, sale
+Regulations apply to the production, sale

 and use of biotech products and genetically modified organisms.
 GMOs are carefully tested and documented before the products are available.
 GMOs should be labelled and used according to instructions.
 These regulations are designed to protect the people, living organisms and the environment.
 The Biotechnology Regulatory Authority of India (BRAI) is a proposed regulatory body in India for uses of biotechnology products including GMOs.
 The Genetic Engineering Approval Committee (GEAC), a body under the Ministry of Environment, forests and climate change (India) is responsible for approval of genetically engineered products in India.
 If the bill is passed the responsibility will be taken over by the Environmental Appraisal Panel, a subdivision of the BRAI.
 The bill also proposes setting up an inter ministerial governing body to oversee the performance of BRAI and a National Biotechnology Advisory Council of stakeholders to provide feedback on the use of, import and manufacture of biotechnology products and organisms in the society.
 The regulatory body is an autonomous and statutory agency to regulate the research, transport, import and manufacture of biotechnology products and organisms.